Dm-code-prog/Shoppigram-API/internal/notifications/templates/en/shoppigram/marketplace_needs_verification.md

-For Shoppigram team!!!
-New shop is waiting for a review.
+[Shoppigram team] New shop is waiting for a review.

-Created by: %s
+Created by: @%s
 Name: %s
 Short name: %s
 Logo: %s